SeaSat (also called SeaSat-A or SeaSat-1)

 2) Extensive cost-benefit studies commissioned by NASA indicated significant economic benefits from SeaSat

-4) Commercial demonstration program begun in 1977 with 15 companies participating.— SeaSat Success Statement.
+4) Commercial demonstration program began in 1977 with 15 companies participating.— SeaSat Success Statement.

-- SeaSat data can significantly improve forecast of winds, waves, and the location of storms
+- SeaSat data can significantly improve the forecast of winds, waves, and the location of storms

-- Improved forecasts lead to better routing of ships with substantial savings of operating costs
+- Improved forecasts lead to better routing of ships with substantial savings in operating costs

 - SeaSat data are useful for establishing the climatology of offshore areas leading to better selection of offshore equipment

 - Fish catch and oceanic conditions are correlated, hence SeaSat data lead to more efficient fisheries.

 2) Usefulness of the results has led to a continuation of the program.

 - Real-time satellite data are now being provided to commercial users through the Fleet Numerical Oceanographic Center.—SeaSat Success Statement.

 Government Agencies Involved in the SeaSat Program: